tue-alga/cartocrow/doc/pages/main_page.md

 The **simplification** module implements several algorithms to simplify maps consisting of polygonal regions.
 All algorithms are implemented to be topologically safe.
 Currently, the following algorithms are available:

-* A \ref cartocrow::simplification::VertexRemovalSimplification "vertex-removal algorithm" that repeatedly removes a single vertex
+* A generic \ref cartocrow::simplification::VertexRemovalSimplification "vertex-removal algorithm" that repeatedly removes a single vertex.
+A concrete implementation of the Visvalingam-Whyatt algorithm is provided via \ref cartocrow::simplification::VWTraits "VWTraits".
   _Author: Wouter Meulemans_

-* An \ref cartocrow::simplification::EdgeCollapseSimplification "edge-collapse algorithm" (work in progress) that repeatedly collapses an edge onto a single vertex
+* A generic \ref cartocrow::simplification::EdgeCollapseSimplification "edge-collapse algorithm" (work in progress) that repeatedly collapses an edge onto a single vertex.
   _Author: Wouter Meulemans_

-* An \ref cartocrow::simplification::EdgeMoveSimplification "edge-move algorithm" (future work) that repeatedly moves pairs of edges to reduce the number of edges, while maintaining the area of each region
+* A generic \ref cartocrow::simplification::EdgeMoveSimplification "edge-move algorithm" (work in progress) that repeatedly moves pairs of edges to reduce the number of edges, while maintaining the area of each region.
   _Author: Wouter Meulemans_

 \image html simplification-example.png

 ### Utilities